-The most important thing that expats wanting to work in Montreal should know is that the official language of business and daily life is Quebec French.
-While the city does have a significant number of Anglophone residents, they only account for a small portion of its population.
+It’s important for expats intending to work in Montreal to keep in mind that the official language of business and daily life in the city is Quebec French.
+While the city does have a significant number of English-speaking residents, they only account for a small portion of its population.

 Job market in Montreal

-Montreal’s economy is still one of the largest among Canadian cities.
-Some of its main industries include electronics, aerospace, medical research, information and communications technology (ICT), and textile manufacturing.
-The city also has a strong service industry which includes civil and mechanical engineering, finance and education, with five universities serving the city.
+Montreal’s economy remains one of the largest among Canadian cities.
+Some of its main industries include electronics, aerospace, civil and mechanical engineering, information and communications technology (ICT), and textile manufacturing.
+The city also has a strong service industry.

 Finding a job in Montreal